- Please see our Clarification of the Update on New Work Safe Additions to the Stay Home, Stay Safe Order as it applies to libraries (PDF).

 - Post clear signage at your pickup location.

-- Consider not accepting returns.
-If you must accept returns, develop a protocol that ensures safe handling (cleaning, isolation, etc.) of any incoming materials.
-Use materials handling guidance provided by IMLS, the CDC and other reputable sources (refer to the bibliography included in these guidelines).
+- Develop a protocol that ensures safe handling (cleaning, isolation, etc.) of any returned materials.
+Use materials handling guidance provided by the REALM Project(OCLC/IMLS/Batelle), IMLS, the CDC and other reputable sources (refer to the bibliography included in these guidelines).

 - Follow Vermont Department of Health and CDC guidelines on hand and face hygiene, as well as coughing and sneezing etiquette.
 Familiarize yourself with proper mask and glove protocols.
 Limit your activities to a single task while wearing gloves (e.g. don’t check your phone while handling books).